tatsumoto-ren/tatsumoto-ren.github.io/blog/writing-japanese.md

 The second method **doesn't work** because due to the way kanji are taught in the book you don't work at the level of words, instead you have to write each kanji separately.
-This leads to cloze cards where each card has a word on the front but only one character in the word is hidden.
+This leads to "cloze" cards where each card has a word on the front but only one character in the word is hidden.
 Learning how to produce parts of words doesn't guarantee the ability to write whole words when necessary.